usdot-jpo-ode/ode-output-validator-library/README.md

 1. `odevalidator` requires only one configuration file.
 2. Test cases declare conditional fields or fields that are only checked if some other condition is met.
 3. Data files with multiple types of messages will be processed based on the conditional statements in the config file.
-4. Test cases can have "optional fields".
+4. Test cases can have optional fields.
 If fields are declared in the configuration file, they are considered as required fields *unless* an `EqualsValue` declaration exists for that field and it provides a conditional and/or optional value for that field.

 #### 2. Non-configurable, implicit, stateful checks